creinig/misctools/README.md

 Dependencies are managed via [bundler](https://bundler.io/).
 To install everything (locally in this directory) simply run `bundle install`.

-The tools themselves can be installed locally via `rake install`.
+The tools themselves can be installed locally via `bundle exec rake install`.